jakezappin/HQC_Bug_Replication/README.md

         - File format: JSON
         - Contents: question, answer, and comment contents
         - Count: 154 threads
-- Keywords used for mining
+- **Mining Keywords**: The keywords used for mining can be found in `keywords.json`.
+The keywords are broken into the four categories described in the paper: general keywords, quantum-computing specific keywords, PennyLane template keywords, and hybrid-algorithm keywords.
 - Code book / Glossary